Holic75/Baldurs-gate-dnd-3.5/README.md

 ### SKALD
 Advantages:
-– +1 bonus to hit and damage rolls.
+– Gains 5% resistance to crushing, slashing, piercing, and missile damage at level 9 and every 5 levels thereafter to a maximum of 25% at level 29.
 – Can use Rage (starts with one use at level 2 then gets another every 4 levels thereafter), though Skald never gets benefits of Greater or Mighty Rage.
 ```
-RAGE: The enraged status lasts for 10 rounds and provides a +4 bonus to Strength and Constitution, a -2 penalty to Armor Class and a +2 bonus to Saving Throws vs. Spell, as well as immunity to all charm, hold, fear, maze, stun, sleep, confusion, and level drain spells.
+RAGE: The character is enraged  which grants <PRO_HIMHER> a +4 bonus to Strength and Constitution, a -2 penalty to Armor Class, and a +2 bonus to Saving Throws vs. Spell, as well as immunity to all charm, hold, fear, maze, stun, sleep, confusion, and level drain spells.
+The enraged state lasts 3 rounds + 1 round per 2 points of newly modified Constitution above 10.
 At the end of the rage, the character loses the rage modifiers and becomes fatigued (-2 penalty to Strength, -2 penalty to Dexterity) for the duration of 5 rounds.
 ```
 – 17th level: Tireless Rage: Skald is no longer fatigued after the rage ends.